h1ack/M-Rans/README.md

 ذ
 > [!CAUTION]
-> Negative potential consequences of an action.
-**Warning**
-Warning : M-Rans it's not For Sell Or using , it designed to learn Advanced Malware !
+> M-Rans it's not For Sell Or using , it designed to learn Advanced Malware !